To provide feedback or subscribe to our newsletter (no charge) click tom@tomingraminc.com and enter SUBSCRIBE

 The Best:

-• Rational Cost / Benefit Prioritization
+• Rational Cost / Benefit Prioritization, (Includes Cycle Time, Quality, Human Factors)

 • Actively Fight Complexity